togrupe/dlive-midi-tools/README.md

 Python and midi/tcp based tool to prepare channel lists for Allen &amp; Heath dlive systems.
 Based on an excel sheet the following parameters can be preconfigured and in one or more steps be written into the dlive system via midi/tcp.
 - Channel Name
 - Channel Color
+- Channel HPF On & Value
-- 48V Phantom Power (only for mixrack local sockets 1-64)
+- 48V Phantom Power (Local, DX1 & DX3)
+- Channel PAD (Local, DX1 & DX3)
+- Channel DCA Assign

 ## Use Cases
-* Single source for channel lists in multi console situations
+* Single source (excel sheet) for channel lists in multi console situations
 * Better overview on all channels during preparation phase
-* Sync channel names and colors for virtual soundchecks (planned for future release)
+* Sync channel names and colors for virtual soundchecks

 ## Used Python Libraries
 * mido - Midi Library
 * pandas - excel reader/writer
+* reathon - Reaper Session Creator

 ## Overview
 ![Overview](overview.drawio.png)